PiranhaCMS/piranha.core.docs/src/04. Architecture/02. Authentication/Index.md

 ### Adding Manager Claims

-Manager claims works in the same way as application clai,s, the only difference is that you set the property `IsInternal` to `true`.
+Manager claims works in the same way as application claims, the only difference is that you set the property `IsInternal` to `true`.
 By doing this they are not shown when specifying permissions for your public pages & posts and should only be used when validating if the current manager should have access to something in the manager interface.

 ~~~ csharp
 App.Permissions["Application"].Add(new Piranha.Security.PermissionItem